muahmad-hub/P2P-Project/docs/dev-logs.md

     - `start_listening()` runs the loop and services a request accordingly
     - `start_server()` runs the listening sockets in a thread for asynchronous processing.
 Daemon is set to True so that threading terminates once main program stops
 - For scalability instead of just using `types.SimpleNameSpace` or a dictionary, I decided to use a dedicated class to store all the information
+- Also Implemented `SO_REUSEADDR` to prevent "Address already in use" errors during development iterations—critical for rapid testing cycles.

+## Date: August 19
+- To fully create a P2P network, each peer/member would need to store a peer list which contains all the peer known by that specific member fo the network.
+- This list can be shared between members when they connect, allowing for easier discovery of peers
+- A peer network list would also be needed to be generated as an adjacency matrix so that different peers can communicate with each other indirectly (if A is connected to B, C and D, but B is only connected to A, B can talk to both C and D through A.) This is a much more effecient network compared to each member connecting to every single user.
+- Each peer will need to act as a mini-server, mini-client and even a router to help route a message to the network
+- I would also need to use a search algorithm to search for the most optimised path when the message should be routed through.
+I would most likely be using BFS
+- For effective routing, each peer would need to have a routing table.
+This will store which peer to send the message too according to the target user.
+This will be personalized to each member and will be computed beforehand for effeciency.
+- The routing table will also be updated everytime there is an update to the connection